Data Processing Agreement

 Snap will process Customer Personal Data for the purposes of providing the Business Services to the Data Controller in accordance with and as described in the Business Services Terms and this Agreement.

-Customer Personal Data relating to individuals provided to Snap via the Business Services, by (or at the direction of) the Data Controller, which includes:
+Customer Personal Data relating to individuals provided to Snap via the Business Services, by (or at the direction of) the Data Controller, which may include:

 Schedule 2 - Snap Security Measures